Personal Immigration

 After your wedding has taken place, you will then be eligible to apply to switch into the Spouse category without having to leave the UK.

 If your application for further leave to remain in the UK as a Spouse is successful then you will be granted further leave to remain for a period of 30 months.
+In some cases involving a sponsor with temporary protection status granted for 30 months following an asylum application made on or after 2 March 2026, permission may be aligned with the sponsor’s permission.
 You will need to extend your Spouse leave for a further 30 months before it expires.

 After spending 5 years in the UK as the Spouse of a British citizen or settled person, you will be eligible to apply for indefinite leave to remain.